National Organization of Russian Muslims: Elitist vision of Islam

 In contrast to so-called "traditional Islam", NORM envelopes "the religion of a free, independent, rational individual who feels that she or he is a part of Russian culture."
 Sidorov himself "emphasised his discovery of Islam as a 'very beautiful, very powerful intellectual doctrine'."

 The movement was deeply influenced by the philosopher Geydar Dzhemal, "the 'Godfather' of Russian right-wing converts", who presented Islam as a religion of intellectuals and passionaries.

 Problematics of "Russianness"

 In recent years, there has been a significant decline in the emphasis on "Russianness" in the public activities of NORM leaders.
-This is because self-identification as Russian has become increasingly problematic since the Russian Orthodox Church officially declared that a Russian is someone who "recognizes Orthodox Christianity as the basis of national spiritual culture; [...] feels solidarity with the fate of the Russian people" and Russian identity has politically been misused.
-However, some converts are attempting to dissociate Christianity and other state narratives from Russian identity, to counter accusations of disloyalty to the Russian ethnic group.
+This is because self-identification as Russian has become increasingly problematic since the Russian Orthodox Church officially declared that a Russian is someone who "recognizes Orthodox Christianity as the basis of national spiritual culture; [...] feels solidarity with the fate of the Russian people" However, some converts are attempting to broaden the religious adherence within Russian identity, to counter accusations of disloyalty to the Russian ethnic group.